Elements Overview

 Adding Elements

-To add a new element, go to the Pages section, select your page, and click "Add Element" in the top toolbar:
+To add a new element, go to the Pages section, select your page, and click "Add Element"

 For record elements, you'll need to choose which table's records the element will work with.
 If you're working on a page with a login, you can display records connected to the logged-in user.